abdelfetah18/Next-Tv/README.md

-Next-tv is a web app for watching movies and series (tv-shows). it built in using the following web technologies:
+Next-tv is a web app for watching movies and series (tv-shows). its made using the following web technologies:
  - NextJs. (with typescript)
  - TailWindCss.
  - SanityIO (Database).